 Unfortunately, we are only able to fund one voucher per child for each of the weeks of the school holidays.

-Each eligible child will receive a voucher for £10 for each week of the school holidays (Christmas, February half term and Easter).
+Each eligible child will receive a voucher for £10 for each week of the school holidays (Christmas, February half term, Easter and May).

 If your child is under 18, does not have a school place or is not in education, training or employment, you may be eligible to request support.
 To apply for support, please submit a request to the online referral form above.